ThomasBaudeau/BenchMapL/README.md

  ### BenchMapL Configuration:

 #### Workflow : Adding a new configuration for a tool
+1. Open the config files and add a new command name in the __name__ field of the choosen tool.
+The name can not contains * character
+2. Add the command in the __command__ fields the name and the command position must be the same.
+> the space character must be replace by "#" and the __\___ by "§"

 #### Workflow : Change the best configuration for a tool
+1. Open the config files and find the "*" character in __name__ field.
+1. Delete "*" character a and add it to the name of the choosen command.